Sergeityshchenko/Game2048/README.md

 > This table will have sixteen cells.
 Inside each of them will be numbers (initial: "2, 4").
 > When you press the control keys, the cell values will change.
 > # Example: " 2 + 2 => 4 + 4 => ... +512 => 1024 + 1024 => 2048"  _You are win!_

+### Purpose of this game

+- Dial 2048 of the cells.
+- Fun to kill time.